cnsetzer/kilopop/docs/index.rst

-..
-Setzer2022_BNSpopkNe documentation master file, created by sphinx-quickstart on Mon Jan 23 14:13:46 2023.
+.. kilopop documentation master file, created by sphinx-quickstart on Mon Jan 23 14:13:46 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Setzer2022_BNSpopkNe's documentation!
+Welcome to Setzer2022_kilopop's documentation!
 ================================================

-:code:`bnspopkne` is a package to produce binary neutron star kilonovae in the grey-body approximation.
+:code:`kilopop` is a package to produce binary neutron star kilonovae in the grey-body approximation.
 It can also create populations of these objects useful for forecasting detection and testing observing scenarios.
 Additionally, it uses an emulator for the grey-opacity of the material calibrated against a suite of numerical radiation transport simulations with the code :code:`SuperNu`.
 For more details on the components of this model see the accompanying paper
 `Modelling Populations of Kilonovae <https://ui.adsabs.harvard.edu/abs/2022arXiv220512286S/abstract>`_.

-.. automodule:: bnspopkne
+.. automodule:: kilopop
     :members:

 .. toctree::